Zeioth/zeioth-zmk/README.md

-# zmk-config
+# Zeioth zmk-config
-My wireless keyboard drivers
+My wireless keyboard firmware

 ## How to flash (Linux)